I Don't Speak English Spanish

 While the challenges are real, it's crucial to remember that they are surmountable.
 Many individuals thrive and succeed despite not speaking English or Spanish fluently.
 Here are some practical strategies:

-Embrace Language Learning: This might seem obvious, but the key is to approach language learning with patience and realistic expectations.
-Start with the basics, focusing on essential phrases and vocabulary relevant to your daily life.
-Utilize various resources, such as language learning apps (Duolingo, Babbel), online courses (Coursera, edX), and language exchange partners.
+• Embrace Language Learning: This might seem obvious, but the key is to approach language learning with patience and realistic expectations.
+Start with the basics, focusing on essential phrases and vocabulary relevant to your daily life. apply various resources, such as language learning apps (Duolingo, Babbel), online courses (Coursera, edX), and language exchange partners.
 Don't be afraid to make mistakes – they're part of the learning process.

 The Emotional Landscape: Embracing Your Linguistic Identity